inciteful-xyz/inciteful-docs/how-does-it-work.md

 Like the importance scores, similarity scores have an interesting real-world implication.
 Since citations to papers are built over time, papers published after the `seed paper` have a better chance at citing the same papers.
 So similarity metrics tend to bias towards more recent publications that are building on the important papers.
 As you add papers to your custom graph from the "Similarity Table", you increasingly bias the next graph's similarity scores to more and more recent papers.
 As a result you end up quickly zeroing on the the latest research in your topic.

 ### Adamic/Adar
-We've chosen to use the Adamic/Adar algorithm.
-This tries to compensate for the problem where the mutual friend has a ton of friends.
+We've chosen to use the Adamic/Adar algorithm for our bibliographic coupling metric.
+This tries to compensate for the problem 2, where the mutual friend has a ton of friends.
 The equation is as follows:

 ![](assets/images/adamic-adar-eq.png)